Here are the latest odds for I'm A Celebrity 2022 - including Matt Hancock, Babatunde Aleshe and Jill Scott

-I'm A Celebrity 2022 Latest: Who is favourite to win, what are the odds for Scarlette Douglas, Owen Warner
+Odds on I'm A Celebrity 2022: Latest News, who is favourite to win, odds for Babatunde Aleshe, Jill Scott, Owen Warner

-The super popular reality TV series I’m A Celebrity...Get Me Out Of Here! has had an explosive start, as contestants Boy George, Matt Hancock and Babatunde Aleshe entered the jungle.
+The new series super popular reality TV series I’m A Celebrity...Get Me Out Of Here! is well underway with contestants Boy George, Matt Hancock and Chris Moyles entering the jungle.

-One of Britain’s most popular reality series returned to screens a fortnight ago as ‘I’m A Celebrity...Get Me Out Of Here!’
-2022 launched on ITV.
+One of Britain’s most popular reality series is well underway as ‘I’m A Celebrity...Get Me Out Of Here!’
+2022 continues to garner fans on ITV.

 With a star-studded line-up, the series celebrated its 20th anniversary by returning to the Australian jungle after a two year spell in Wales.